tballmsft/microdata/README.md

 * Explore the diverse features of the BBC Microbit V2.

 # Branches
 * The most up-to-date branch is codal_rework_fork_merge
-* Currently main is behind codal_rework.
+* Currently main is behind codal_rework, which is behind codal_rework_fork_merge.
-* codal_testing is separate to MicroData, its purpose is to validate the functionality of getRows() and getNumberOfRows()
+* codal_testing is separate to MicroData, its purpose is to validate the functionality of getRows() and getNumberOfRows() for a CODAL & pxt-microbit PR.

 ## Local setup